SchwarzIT/onyx/apps/docs/src/basics/layout.md

 ![Logo](/assets/layout_alignment_left.png)

-An `center aligned`version is possible alternatively.
+A **center aligned** version is possible alternatively.
 The choice of alignment doesn't follow strict rules.
-But please consider the balance of the target screensize, the target user group, the target usecase and the content you are building/designing for.
+But please consider the balance of the target screen size, the target user group, the target use-case and the content you are building/designing for.

 ![Logo](/assets/layout_alignment_center.png)